OfficeDev/open-xml-docs/docs/how-to-retrieve-a-dictionary-of-all-named-ranges-in-a-spreadsheet.md

 ## How the Code Works

-The code starts by creating a variable named <span class="code">returnValue</span> that the method will return before it exits.
+The code starts by creating a variable named **returnValue** that the method will return before it exits.

 ```csharp